-- 1 tsp coriander powder
+- 1 teaspoon coriander powder (ground coriander)

-- 1 tsp fennel powder
+- 1 teaspoon fennel powder (saunf powder)

-- ½ tsp black pepper powder
+- ½ teaspoon black pepper powder

-- ¼ or ½ tsp red chilli powder
+- ¼ or ½ teaspoon red chilli powder

-- ¼ or ½ tsp turmeric powder
+- ¼ or ½ teaspoon turmeric powder (ground turmeric)

-- ½ or 1 tbsp lemon juice or ¼ cup yogurt.
+- ½ or 1 tablespoon lemon juice or ¼ cup curd (yogurt)